Legal for a Truant Juvenile to Be Tracked by a GPS Device?

 Two days later, the juvenile court judge released A.M. and ordered her to stay at home when not in school.

 Three months later, in November, 2011, the court conducted a progress hearing on the case.
-The probation officer report stated that since school had stared about two months earlier, A.M. had missed 33 periods of school, had been tardy 29 times, and had been suspended once after drug paraphernalia had been found on the ground near her.
+The probation officer report stated that since school had started about two months earlier, A.M. had missed 33 periods of school, had been tardy 29 times, and had been suspended once after drug paraphernalia had been found on the ground near her.
 The GPS monitoring device showed she had left the county and gone to an amusement park, returning close to midnight.
 The court remanded her for four days.

 Over the next six months, the pattern continued.
 The GPS monitoring device showed she once was out of her house until 3:32 a.m.
 She also missed class regularly and was truant, but less so.
 The judge remanded her for 7 days.